-May 28, 2020 - Starting today, women in New York and New Jersey can access an online peer coaching service at no charge to discuss their physical and mental health concerns.
-UPIC Health, which has a long history of providing outsourced patient engagement services, is offering this service.
+Starting May 28, women in New York and New Jersey will be able to access an online peer coaching service at no charge to discuss their physical and mental health concerns.
+The service, which is offered by UPIC Health, has a long history of providing patient engagement services.